BlueHuskyStudios/BHIM/README.md

 BHIM
 ====

-Blue Husky's Instant Messenger - an instant messenger for roleplayers
+Blue Husky's Instant Messenger - an instant messenger platform for roleplayers

 **No actual code is stored in this repository!** For code and releases, see the following: